-Vessel designed for sailing means a vessel which has the fine lines of a sailing craft and is capable of being propelled by sail, whether or not the vessel is equipped with an auxiliary motor, a decorative sail, or a sail designed only to steady the vessel.
+VESSEL DESIGNED FOR SAILING means a vessel which has the fine lines of a sailing craft and is capable of being propelled by sail, whether or not the vessel is equipped with an auxiliary motor, a decorative sail, or a sail designed only to steady the vessel.

-[CGD 87-015b, 54 FR 37657, Sept.
-12, 1989; 54 FR 40240, Sept.
-29, 1989; USCG-1999-6216, 64 FR 53225, Oct.
-1, 1999]

-(a) Except as noted under paragraph (c) of this section, to apply for measurement under this subpart, the vessel owner must complete an Application for Simplified Measurement (form CG-5397).
+- (a) Except as noted under paragraph (c) of this section, to apply for measurement under this subpart, the vessel owner must complete an Application for Simplified Measurement (form CG-5397).
 If the vessel is documented, or intended to be documented, as a vessel of the United States under part 67 of this chapter, the vessel owner must submit the application form to the National Vessel Documentation Center.
-Otherwise, the form is not further processed, but may be retained, at the vessel owner's option, as evidence of the tonnage measurement under this part.

-(b) The Application for Simplified Measurement (form CG-5397) must include the following information:

-(1) Vessel's name and number (e.g., official number, International Maritime Organization (IMO) number, or Coast Guard number).

-(2) Vessel hull identification number or other number assigned by builder.

-- (3) Hull material. - (4) Hull shape. - (5) Overall length, breadth, and depth of vessel and each of the vessel's individual hulls. - (6) Location of any propelling machinery (e.g., inside or outside of the hull). - (7) Dimensions of the principal deck structure, if its volume exceeds the volume of the hull.

-(c) At the vessel owner's option, a Builder's Certification and First Transfer of Title (form CG-1261), which includes the same information specified in paragraph (b) of this section may be submitted to the National Vessel Documentation Center instead of the Application for Simplified Measurement for a vessel that is documented, or intended to be documented, as a vessel of the United States under part 67 of this chapter.
+Otherwise, the form is not further processed, but may be retained, at the vessel owner's option, as evidence of the tonnage measurement under this part. - (b) The Application for Simplified Measurement (form CG-5397) must include the following information: - (1) Vessel's name and number (e.g., official number, International Maritime Organization (IMO) number, or Coast Guard number). - (2) Vessel hull identification number or other number assigned by builder. - (3) Hull material. - (4) Hull shape. - (5) Overall length, breadth, and depth of vessel and each of the vessel's individual hulls. - (6) Location of any propelling machinery (e.g., inside or outside of the hull). - (7) Dimensions of the principal deck structure, if its volume exceeds the volume of the hull. - (c) At the vessel owner's option, a Builder's Certification and First Transfer of Title (form CG-1261), which includes the same information specified in paragraph (b) of this section may be submitted to the National Vessel Documentation Center instead of the Application for Simplified Measurement for a vessel that is documented, or intended to be documented, as a vessel of the United States under part 67 of this chapter.

-§69.207 Measurements.
+§ 69.207 MEASUREMENTS

-(a) All lengths and depths must be measured in a vertical plane at centerline and breadths must be measured in a line at right angles to that plane.
+- (a) All lengths and depths must be measured in a vertical plane at centerline and breadths must be measured in a line at right angles to that plane.
 All dimensions must be expressed in feet and inches to the nearest inch or in feet and tenths of a foot to the nearest tenth of a foot.

-(b) For a multi-hull vessel, each hull must be measured separately for overall length, breadth, and depth and the vessel as a whole must be measured for registered length, breadth, and depth.

-(c) The Coast Guard may verify dimensions of vessels measured under this subpart.
+Length is measured in a vertical (longitudinal) plane at the centerline of the hull(s).
+Breadth is measured in a vertical (transverse) plane at right angles to the centerline at the widest part of the hull.
+Depth is measured in a vertical (transverse) plane at right angles to the centerline at or near amidships - (b) For a multi-hull vessel, each hull must be measured separately for overall length, breadth, and depth and the vessel as a whole must be measured for registered length, breadth, and depth. - (c) The Coast Guard may verify dimensions of vessels measured under this subpart.

-[CGD 87-015b, 54 FR 37657, Sept.
-12, 1989, as amended by USCG-2011-0522, 81 FR 18734, Mar.
-31, 2016]

-§69.209 Gross and net register tonnages.
+§ 69.209 GROSS AND NET REGISTER TONNAGES

+(a) Gross Register Tonnage

-(a) Gross register tonnage.
-(1) Except as in paragraphs (a)(2) through (a)(5) of this section, the gross register tonnage of a vessel designed for sailing is one-half of the product of its overall length, overall breadth, and overall depth (LBD) divided by one hundred (i.e., 0.50 LBD/100), and the gross register tonnage of a vessel not designed for sailing is 0.67 LBD/100.
+(1) Except as in paragraph (a)(2) through (a)(5) of this section, the gross register tonnage of a vessel designed for sailing is one-half of the product of its overall length, overall breadth, and overall depth (LBD) divided by one hundred (i.e., 0.50 LBD/100), and the gross register tonnage of a vessel not designed for sailing is 0.67 LBD/100.

-(2) The gross tonnage of a vessel with a hull that approximates in shape a rectangular geometric solid (barge-shape) is 0.84 LBD/100.
+(2) The gross register tonnage of a vessel with a hull that approximates in shape a rectangular geometric solid (barge-shape) is 0.84 LBD/100.

-(3) The gross tonnage of a multi-hull vessel is the sum of all the hulls as calculated under this section.
+(3) The gross register tonnage of a multi-hull vessel is the sum of all the hulls as calculated under this section.